 More details on applying OrthoClust to cluster expression profiles

 Construction of individual co-expression networks

+Many algorithms have been proposed to transform raw expression profiles into individual co-expression networks based on calculating the N by N Pearson correlation matrix [19][20][21][22].
+There are two classes of algorithms: valued-based algorithms by thresholding the correlation coefficients, and rank-based algorithms in which each gene is connected to only a certain number of genes.
+We found that networks constructed by value-based algorithm are in general more difficult to resolve into smaller modules.
+Therefore, a rank-based algorithm in which each gene is connected to the top d genes with the highest (absolute) Pearson correlation was employed [19].

-The value of d is chosen to be the smallest value such that all genes from individual species independently form giant connected networks.To keep the sparsity of networks, a rank-based algorithm in which each gene is connected to the top d genes with the highest (absolute) Pearson correlation coefficient was employed [19].
-If d is very small, the resultant network by definition cannot form a giant connected graph.
-In the worm fly analysis, d is chosen to be 5.
+The value of d was chosen in order to keep the sparsity of networks.
+More specifically, d is the smallest value such that all genes from individual species independently form giant connected networks In general, if d is very small, the resultant network by definition cannot form a giant connected graph.
+On the other hand, if d is very large, the network would not be sparse.
+In the worm fly analysis, d was chosen to be 5.
 Even though the number of nodes and edges in the two co-expression networks vary, the average number of links per node is quite similar (6.29 for worm and 6.56 for fly).

 Decomposition of modules in worm and fly

 In the genome-wide worm fly analysis, a stringent threshold (0.95) for co-appearance was employed for the co-appearance matrix shown in Figure 3A.
 Nodes that ended up with the same spin value for more than 95% of trials were assigned to the same module.
 Tiny clusters were neglected, arriving at a set of about 150 modules covering about 80% of nodes.
 Proper GO terms were found in the remaining modules.